poynta/audio-similarity-app/README.md

 This downloads the project to your computer and moves into the folder.

-3️⃣ Install requirements
+3️⃣ Install Python and dependencies

-If you haven’t already, create a virtual environment (optional, but recommended) and install dependencies:
+macOS:
 python3 -m venv .venv
 source .venv/bin/activate
 pip install -r requirements.txt

+Windows (PowerShell):
+python -m venv .venv
+.venv\Scripts\Activate.ps1   # or use .venv\Scripts\activate.bat for cmd
+pip install -r requirements.txt

+⚠️ Make sure Python 3.10+ is installed.

 4️⃣ Run the app